October 2024

 Clergy: Office of Formation and Transitions Ministry

-The next issue of Angelus will be electronically transmitted and published in July 2024.
+The next issue of Angelus will be electronically transmitted and published in November 2024.

-Please email news and connections items to Angelus editor, the Rev. Canon Pat McCaughan, at: revpatmccaughan@aol.com by June 22.
+Please email news and connections items to Angelus editor, the Rev. Canon Pat McCaughan, at: revpatmccaughan@aol.com by October 22.

-Angelus is a joint project of the Office of Clergy Formation and Transition Ministry and the Office of Communication of the Diocese of Los Angeles
+Angelus is a joint project of the Office of Clergy Formation and Transition Ministry and the Office of Communication of the Diocese of Los Angeles.

 213.482.2040, ext.
 251